 - Wechat: Over 10 000 players joined the game per day which was linked directly to their official account.
 3000 followers for their WeChat account

-- After the campaign, the brand connected with a quality local distributor
+- After the campaign, the brand found a reliable local distributor